AI Summary:

 One of the most common proxy types is Residential Proxies – these proxies use real IP addresses supplied by Internet Service Providers to homeowners.
 Residential Proxy IP addresses are attached to real, physical devices, and using them makes it easy to replicate organic human behavior.

 As Mindaugas mentions many times in the episode, the origins of a proxy are highly important.
 It’s actually crucial that Residential Proxies are acquired in an ethical manner whereby homeowners give consent and are financially rewarded.
 In the podcast, Mindaugas goes into more detail about the proxy acquisition process, specifically in Oxylabs.
-You can also check some of our blog posts where we talk about Residential Proxy sourcing process in our company:
+You can also check some of our blog posts where we talk about the Residential Proxy procurement process that adheres to the highest ethical standards in our company:

 We hope you’ll enjoy this episode and find it insightful.
 Besides the topics we mentioned above, Augustas and Mindaugas will also discuss why a location of a proxy may be important when scraping; they also compare Residential vs. Datacenter Proxies and which one is best suited for specific cases.
 Finally, Mindaugas will tell why Oxylabs calls themselves a “front runner in innovations” and share what unique features we offer.